Most Popular Korean Fashion Brands In 2023!

 Since its launch, LIE has grown to include two free-standing stores in Korea, multiple pop-up shops throughout Asia, and a concept store in New York’s Meatpacking District.

-Launched by the Korean designer duo Steve J and Yoni P in the summer of 2015, SJYP is a contemporary Korean fashion label that’s taking the world by storm right now.
+Launched by the Korean designer duo Steve J and Yoni P in the summer of 2015, SJYP is a contemporary Korean fashion label taking the world by storm.

 Winner of the Style Icon Awards Asia 2016, the Korean label is known for its denim-DNA features and signature destroyed details.

-Thanks to its crinkle pants and jackets and unique cut-offs in the most extravagant shades of blue denim, the brand stands out.
+The brand stands out thanks to its crinkle pants and jackets and unique cut-offs in the most extravagant shades of blue denim.

 If you’re after fantastic fashion discoveries, shop this label at SJYP at Ssense, Net-A-Porter, Nordstrom, Masarishop, and Farfetch.